FHCS-Team/judgehost/docs/data-models/containers/resources.md

 - Custom scripts specific to the problem
 - Copied into image during build (Stage 1)
-- Can be called by hooks or entrypoint
+- Can be called by hooks, entrypoints, or manually
+- Part of the container image itself

 **Execution context:**